-So, how do you know if your tampon is guilty of fibre loss?
-Dip an unused tampon in a glass of water, wait a few moments, and you’ll start to see fibres falling away from the tampon.
-To check if an organic tampon sheds fibre, rub the surface and you’ll see how even the slightest pressure will cause fibres to flake off.
+How do you know if your tampon is guilty of fibre loss?
+Dip an unused tampon in a glass of water, wait a few moments, and you’ll probably start to see fibres falling away from the tampon.
+To check whether an organic tampon sheds, rub the surface and you’ll see how even the slightest pressure will cause fibres to flake off.

 What is a protective sleeve?

 When tampon manufacturers caught wind of the fact that fibre loss was becoming a concern, some (not all) started adding a protective sleeve to their tampons.